Thinking about shaving your Pomeranian? We strongly recommend you reconsider!

 Myth 3: It’ll All Grow Back Without Any Issues

-Myth 4: Shaving is Better for the Summer Heat
+Myth 4: A Shaved Pomeranian is Better off in Summer Heat

 Your dog relies on his or her fur in all weather conditions.
 It’s not just there to protect them from the cold.